BEES-Tidy-Tuesdays/helpful-resources/README.md

 Below are some helpful resources on R and data science.

 Feel free to suggest your own.
+If you add something, reorder roughly based on usefulness.

 # Data Analysis in R
  - [R for Data Science](https://r4ds.had.co.nz/) - Free, regularily updated online textbook by Hadley Wickham